-Diverticular disease involves the formation of small pockets in the lining of the bowel.
-These pockets, also known as diverticula, can be as small as a pencil eraser or much larger and can form as a result of gas, fluid, or waste exerting pressure on weak spots on the intestinal walls over a period of time.
-Individuals with constipation are at an increased risk for the disease, as straining during bowel movements can cause the pockets to develop, especially in the sigmoid colon, which is the lower part of the large intestine.
+Diverticular diseases occur in relation to the formation of small pockets in the lining of the bowel.
+The formation of these pockets is known as diverticulosis.
+The pockets themselves are called diverticula and can be as small as a pencil eraser or much larger.
+Diverticula can form as a result of gas, fluid or waste exerting pressure on weak spots on the intestinal walls over a period of time.

-The formation of pockets in the bowel is known as diverticulosis and is common, affecting 10 percent of individuals over 40 and 50 percent of individuals over 60.
-In most cases, diverticulosis involves no symptoms, however, diverticular disease can involve the development of two other conditions, which may result in complications.
-These conditions are:
+Diverticulosis is common, affecting 10 percent of individuals over 40 and 50 percent of individuals over 60.
+In most cases, diverticulosis involves no symptoms.
+But two diverticular diseases can develop as a result, which can cause complications.

 - Diverticular bleeding – This occurs when one or more diverticula begin to bleed, causing a large amount of blood to appear in the stool.
 Typically bleeding will resolve on its own.